MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/drive-app-value-drive-expansion.md

 content_well_notification: AI-contribution
 ---

-# Expand your business applications
+# Drive expansion of business application in business-focused digital transformations

 In previous articles, we showed you how to create a digital transformation roadmap for your business applications.
 You learned how to apply different approaches and techniques in the *Initiate* phase.
 But you can also use them later to expand your applications.
 In this article, we focus on how to grow the usage and scope of your business applications in various areas to achieve more business value and impact.
 We look at how expansion affects these aspects: